After menopause, there is a drastic decline in the estrogen hormone level in women.

 - Vitamin D supplements – Vitamin D plays a significant role in keeping your bones healthy.
 If the body does not receive this vitamin in adequate quantities, the bones are also unable to absorb calcium properly.
 Exposure to the sun is a natural way of getting vitamin D however, food like milk, cereal and fishes like salmon and mackerel help provide generous amounts of vitamin D. Doctors may also suggest over-the-counter medications containing vitamin D3- 1000IU/day.

 - Calcium supplements – Calcium not only helps in building strong bones but also helps in keeping them healthier.
 If the body is deprived of an adequate amount of calcium supply, bone health may be affected.
-Food items like kale, broccoli, and dairy products contain a high amount of calcium in them.
-Doctors may also suggest over the counter pills containing 1000 mg calcium/ day.
+Food items like kale, broccoli, and dairy products contain a high amount of calcium.
+Doctors may also suggest over-the-counter pills containing 1000 mg calcium/ day.

 - Physical exercise – More than ever, it is now essential for you to keep your bones active and flexible.
 Physical exercise helps especially those incorporating a little weight training.